bptlab/fCM-query-generator/README.md

 The fCM-query-generator i) allows to specify objectives and ii) compiles a state space query that can be used in CPN Tools.

-It provides an interface to specify existential and universal state conditions, as well as multiplicity constraints for data objects, the condition whether certain tasks are enabled, and the concatenation of those.
+It provides an interface to specify existential and universal state conditions, as well as multiplicity constraints for data objects, the condition whether certain activities are enabled, and the concatenation of those.
 The input objective is then compiled into a state space query, which can be used in CPN Tools.
 An examlpe will be elaborated below.